Ashough Jivani's House-Museum: Collection

 The members of the working group formed in Gyumri include music expert Hasmik Harutyunyan, museum experts Paruyr Zakaryan, Stepan Ter-Margaryan, Susanna Mnatsakanyan, and many others who assisted in the collection, processing and classification of the museum materials.
 To replenish the house-museum fund, the materials of the Jivani fund, from which separate manuscripts are displayed in the exhibition hall of the Literature and Art Museum named after Yeghishe Charents, have been digitized.
 Apart from the manuscripts, Jivani's and many other books about him, articles, and nearly all publications of Jivani's songs and fairy tales from 1882 (date of the first book's publication) to the present day have been collected.

 Materials dedicated to Jivani song national celebrations taking place since 1984 in Javakheti (officially since 1985) are exhibited in a separate section, as well as copies of various newspapers dedicated to Jivani.
 The walls of the house-museum exhibition hall are decorated with photographs depicting Jivani's childhood and his children, as well as various objects related to his life in the Alexandrapol (Gyumri) and Tbilisi regions.
 Also shown are photos, posters, thoughts, Talyan’s and Jivani’s dynasty tree.
-Jivani's daughter, Hripsime's grandson, Jivan Hakobyan, Gagik Varderesyan and others have also contributed to the development of the collection.
+Jivani's daughter, Hripsime's grandson, Jivan Hakobyan, Gagik Varderesyan and others have contributed to the development of the collection.

 In the central part of the exhibition hall is Jivani's bust.
 Displayed on the right side of the bust is his violin and on the left side his kamani.
-As a symbol of Jivani’s immortal song ("I am a tree of apricot") and Armenian nation's eternity the wall behind the bust is covered with images of apricots, over which Jivani's "Hovik" song quartet is written in his handwriting.
-The photos of the Armenian and foreign celebrities, who valued Jivani or are closely connected with the ashough in their life and work.
-The best performers and people, who processed Ashough’s songs are also included in the exhibition.
+As a symbol of Jivani’s immortal song ("I am a tree of apricot") and the Armenian nation's eternity the wall behind the bust is covered with images of apricots, over which Jivani's "Hovik" song quartet is written in his handwriting.

+There are photographs of Armenian and foreign celebrities, who valued Jivani or are closely connected with the ashough in their life and work.
+The performers who sung or played Ashough’s music are also included in the exhibition.
 The exhibition ends with photographs of Jivani’s tombstone and the pictures of ashough school (founded in Yerevan, 1997), streets and monuments.